Best ICC B1 Residential Building Inspector Certification Exam Course!

-Complete our self-paced B1 Building Inspector Training Course then take your actual ICC online exam via ICC PRONTO.
+Complete our self-paced Residential Building Inspector Training Course then take your actual ICC online exam via ICC PRONTO.
 Rapidly become ICC certified without ever having to leave the comfort of your home or office.

 Many home inspectors additionally use ICC B1 Residential Building Certification as a crucial part of their Home Inspector Certification portfolio.